 Ending Child Support collection & electing to end collection of arrears

 Where an individual opts to change from Child Support collect to private collect, they can elect to collect any arrears of child support owing to them.
 This has the effect of discharging Child Support from the responsibility for collecting the arrears.
 Instead the individual is responsible for collecting the arrears, either under a private arrangement or through the court.
-Electing to end the collection of arrears from Child Support collection does not mean entitlement to the arrears is being waived.
+Electing to end the collection of arrears from Child Support collection does not waive entitlement to the arrears.

 Where an individual discharges Child Support from the responsibility for collecting arrears, Child Support will notify Centrelink of the date that Child Support collect no longer applies.
-For the subsequent period of private collect, the deemed amount would include the arrears for the purpose of the MIT, regardless of whether the individual:
+For the subsequent period of private collect, the deemed amount would include the arrears for the purpose of the maintenance income test (MIT), regardless of whether the individual:

 - takes no action to collect the arrears,